AntoineZappa/QwiklabGit/README.md

 # QwiklabGit
-Git repo for git and github qwiklabs Google IT automation
+Git repo for git and github qwiklabs Google IT automation with Python specialization.